Lasten - Anhang IV: Theorie der Ermüdungslasten und LOAD RESPONSE

 For mechanical components, the fatigue stresses normally occur due to the interaction between different gears.
 This fatigue load is often characterized by the Load Duration Distribution (LDD), which describes how long time the stresses are at a given level (see, e.g.[5]).
 The LDD is also dependent on the sampling frequency f and the number of time steps in the simulations with a given stress level.
 It is noted that the term Wöhler exponent also is used for the Load Duration Distribution, even though the same relationship to the linear SN-curve not is present.

-The response surface methodology used in LOAD RESPONSE is formulated based on Central Composite Design, which was first proposed by Box & Wilson (1951)[6].
-Central Composite Design was initially developed to assess second order effects in a response, where interaction between different variables was present.
-This is often the case for wind turbine response.
 For each sensor in LOAD RESPONSE, a response surface is fitted at each wind speed bin in order to assess the fatigue loads accurately.
 In design load case 1.2, the following four wind climate parameters (variables) influence the fatigue loads:

 • Effective turbulence standard deviation σ1 (90% quantile – mean wind speed / sector dependent)